BatsResearch/taglets/README.md

 wget -nc https://storage.googleapis.com/taglets-public/embeddings/cifar100_processed_numberbatch.h5
 ```

-Then, run the below python script
+Then, run the below python script (We recommend using GPUs to run the script below,
+please see the GPU/Multi-GPU support for instructions on how to use one or more GPUs)

 ```python
 import numpy as np